adcimon/cheatsheets/webrtc/README.md

 * **Media capabilities**.
 Both peers need to agree on the media formats the session will support.
 * **Connection endpoints**.
 Each peer needs to know how to send data to the other peer.

-It is up to the application to ensure that this out-of-bounds communication is performed securely and accessible for both peers.
-However, there is a draft proposing a signaling protocol for media ingestion called [WebRTC-HTTP ingestion protocol (WHIP)](https://www.ietf.org/archive/id/draft-ietf-wish-whip-01.html).
-This protocol aims to to solve the need in the broadcast industry of a standard WebRTC signaling protocol for stream ingestion on media servers.
+It is up to the application to ensure that this out-of-band signaling is performed securely and remains accessible to both peers.
+While WebRTC itself does not mandate a specific signaling protocol, efforts have been made to standardize signaling for particular use cases.
+In the broadcast and streaming industry, this need is being addressed by two emerging protocols:

+[WHIP (WebRTC-HTTP Ingestion Protocol)](https://www.ietf.org/archive/id/draft-ietf-wish-whip-01.html): WHIP simplifies the process of sending media from a client to a media server by standardizing how WebRTC SDP offers and ICE candidates are exchanged over simple HTTP endpoints.
+It is designed to work well with existing HTTP-based infrastructure and CDN workflows, and is ideal for live stream ingestion into servers or cloud platforms.

+[WHEP (WebRTC-HTTP Egress Protocol)](https://www.ietf.org/archive/id/draft-murillo-whep-03.html): WHEP standardizes the receiving side of a media session.
+It defines how a client can consume a WebRTC stream from a media server over HTTP-based signaling.
+This protocol enables consistent and interoperable playback mechanisms for WebRTC-based broadcast delivery.

+Both WHIP and WHEP aim to bring interoperability and simplicity to WebRTC deployments by avoiding custom signaling implementations, especially in large-scale or production-grade environments.
+They are lightweight, HTTP-based protocols that fit well into traditional media and CDN pipelines, enabling efficient real-time media transport over standardized interfaces.

 ## Connectivity